myownipgit/llmware_sa_ner/README.md

-# LLMWare Sentiment Analysis and Named Etity Recognition
+# LLMWare Sentiment Analysis and Named Entity Recognition
 Sentiment Analysis and NER in 1 CPU-Friendly Model with LLMWare

 Model: slim-sa-ner-tool